 My younger son looks up to his older brother and has always had him around for sage guidance.
 Sometimes the conversations I overhear (or learn about after the fact) between them are more of a parent/child nature thanks to my older son’s maturity level.

 On the financial side, he’s already got a work-study job lined up (he took care of that in July).
 I’ve checked with my insurance company to make sure my homeowner’s policy extends to him.
-Yes, it does–he’ll have coverage that amounts to 10% of my personal belongings policy.
+Yes, it does–10% of my personal belongings policy will cover my son.

-In checking in on this, my insurance agent asked if he will be driving up at school.
-Not this school year since we still only have one car, so they offered me a full-time student discount which will save our family beaucoup bucks on car insurance!
+My insurance agent also asked if he will be driving up at school.
+Not this school year since we still only have one car.
+She told me we qualify for a full-time student discount which will save our family beaucoup bucks on car insurance!

 I guess there’s truly no way to prepare for the upcoming departure from the nest, but in my heart, I know my son is more than capable and ready to leave home for college.